decentraland/documentation/content/player/general/meeting.md

 There are two aspects to take into consideration when we talk about a place in Decentraland, the first one is the Realm or Server and the second one is the Position.

 The platform currently has 11 servers that have friendly names such as Hela, Baldr or Loki and each server represents a realm.
-When you are logged into the platform, you are only be able to interact with users connected to the same realm that you are in.
+When you are logged into the platform, you are only able to interact with users connected to the same realm that you are in.
 Finding or changing the realm is an easy process and there are several ways to do it.
 Once you are in-world you can click on your profile at the top right corner of the screen, this will open a window with different things that you can change or explore but what we are looking for is at the top left corner of the window, there you will see the realm name you are in:

 ![realm](/images/media/realm.png)